-- Four TAs for the course are designated as our "Elite Four" and will be very regularly available to help you with assignments and test preparation.
-Get to know them and use their assistance regularly! - Drop in to my posted office hours.
+- One TA, Quade, will be holding regular office hours, available to you on a weekly basis specifically to assist with assignments and test preparation.
+Get to know him! - Drop in to my posted office hours.
 Don't ever hesitate to join, even if you think you are behind in your studying.
 Getting you caught back up is exactly what those opportunities are there for! - Use the discussion forums available to you on Courselink.
 It is possible that a classmate will know the solution and will be able to help you, and it will be useful to have classmates to collaborate with.
-The Elite Four will be checking these forums from time to time, to help answer questions in case a classmate is unable to jump in with a response first. - Send me an email (mdemers@uoguelph.ca).
+Myself and a TA will be monitoring the boards to help answer questions in case a classmate is unable to jump in with a response first.
+Remember: It is GREAT practice to help and explain one concepts to one another! - Send me an email (mdemers@uoguelph.ca).
 If you do this, it would be extremely helpful for you to attach a picture of your work, so I can easily see where you might be stuck and be able to help you more quickly.
 I will always aim to respond within a day, and quicker whenever I can.